Steriolithography, SLA (Resin)

 Stereolithography (SLA) is the gold standard for high-resolution 3D printing, prized for its ability to produce parts with exceptional detail and an incredibly smooth surface finish.
 This process, one of the first commercialized forms of 3D printing, works by using an ultraviolet (UV) laser to precisely cure and solidify liquid photopolymer resin, building the object one thin layer at a time.
 It is ideal for intricate geometries and fine details.

 Our suite of large format SLA printers are equipped to handle engineering resins, as well as resins for more cosmetic oriented applications.
 We handle all post-processing of the resin — from slicing, to washing, to curing.
 Glass-filled resin prints are what we utilize in our resin cavity injection molding.
+This method is also perfect for creating mold cavities for silicone.

 Key Features